xavierforestier/libela/README.md

-# Prerequisite
+# Prerequisites
 - [meson](https://mesonbuild.com/)
 - [ninja](https://ninja-build.org/)

 # Compilation
-build in the following commands is a directory name, feel free to change it.
+In the following commands build is a directory name, feel free to change it.
 ## setup
 ```bash
 meson setup build